 Interest rate risk is the risk that the future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company's main interest rate risk arises from long-term borrowings with variable rates, which expose the Company to cash flow interest rate risk Exposure to interest rate risk
+The Company's main interest rate risk arises from long-term borrowings with variable rates, which expose the Company to cash flow interest rate risk.

+Exposure to interest rate risk

-The Company's interest rate risk arises majorly from the term loans from banks carrying floating rate of interest.
+The Company's interest rate risk arises from the term loans, Packing credit loan and Cash credit loan from banks carrying floaling rate of interest.
 These obligations exposes the Company to cash flow interest rate risk.
-The exposure of the Company's borrowing to interest rate changes as reported to the management at the end of the reporting year are as follows:
+The exposure of the Company's borrowing to interest rate changes as reported to the management at the end of the reporting period are as follows: